 Some cities are able to fund almost all of their public transit needs through taxpayer dollars, easing the burden on those who are forced to use the system.
 Other cities, though, including most Canadian cities, shift more than half the cost of running a public transit system on the people who use it the most… This is call the farebox recovery ratio: The percentage of operating expenses that are recovered from riders purchasing fares.
 Edmonton, Vancouver, Montreal, Toronto and Ottawa all have farebox recovery ratios over 50%.
 The average farebox recovery ratio in Canada is 58%, while in the United States it’s only 36%.

-The evidence is there.
-The money is there.
-I’ve only taken a short amount of time to compile these few facts that show clearly that: Transit fare in Western countries has become so ridiculously overpriced that large groups of people in the West (the workers) are finding cheaper alternatives to taking the expensive bus or train.
+The evidence is all out there.
+The money is there too.
+I’ve only taken a short amount of time to compile these few facts that show that: Transit fare in Western countries has become so ridiculously overpriced that large groups of people in the West (the workers mainly,) are finding cheaper alternatives to taking the expensive public bus or LRT.